How does the estimated tax impact feature work?

 You can see how the loss harvest potential could reduce your short term gains by comparing what would have been your total short term gains before applying the losses (indicated by the gray crossed out number) and your short term gains after applying the losses (indicated by the black number).
 You can also choose to turn off the loss harvest potential if you’d like to see your result without applying losses from the loss harvest potential.

-The tax loss potential simulation results are from Frec’s direct index model tracking the S&P 500 index.
+The tax loss potential simulation results for the S&P 500 and CRSP US Large Cap indices are from Frec’s direct index model tracking the S&P 500 index.
 The results are hypothetical, do not reflect actual investment results, and are not a guarantee of future results.
 The simulations were run to tax loss harvest on a weekly basis in a ten-year time frame of ninety-day increments from 12/17/2003 - 06/10/2022 with a one-time $50,000 deposit.
 The data used is based on an average of those results and does not include Frec’s 0.10% AUM fee.

 How are estimated taxes calculated?